 How it Smells: The shampoo doesn’t have a smell, being fragrance-free.
 It has a very mild scent of soap and seems a suitable option for sensitive skin that typically reacts to artificial fragrances and colors.

 How it Washes: As we mentioned, you’ll need some patience with this shampoo to get it to spread around nicely on your scalp and foam, but when I used it to wash my hair, it was incredibly gentle and left no redness.
-This shampoo is one of very few that hasn’t made my scalp red or given me a very uncomfortable burning feeling.
-It’s not a salon grade SLS fuelled wash and some reviewers didn’t like the feel.
-However given the lack of any burning red face – I was delighted with the performance.
+This shampoo is one of very few that haven’t made my scalp red or given me a very uncomfortable burning feeling.
+It’s not a salon-grade SLS fuelled wash and some reviewers didn’t like the feel.
+However, given the lack of any burning red face – I was delighted with the performance.

 Possibly the greatest part about this shampoo is its ingredient list.
 There are only eight ingredients and the majority of them live up to the shampoo’s claims of being safe and gentle for sensitive skin and for not causing any negative reactions.
 While it is not specifically designed to treat dandruff, the majority of flaky scalps are due to dryness and not a fungal overgrowth, and this shampoo may be all it takes to treat an irritated, dry scalp.

 - Decyl Glucoside, a mild glucose-based surfactant that helps to give the shampoo its cleansing power.
 It’s often used in baby shampoo and in products designed for sensitive skin.

 - Lauramidopropyl Betaine is a gentler alternative to the common contact allergen that’s in many, many shampoos, Cocamidopropyl Betaine.
 This ingredient is a mild surfactant, foam booster, and skin conditioning agent.